-We are the UK’s leading independent provider of health services in prisons, sexual assault referral centres and youth offender establishments.
+We are the UK’s leading independent provider of health services in prisons and youth offender establishments.

 We believe in putting the patient first, regardless of the environment or their history.
-That’s why we deliver quality healthcare in some of the most challenging environments – for victims of crime and for those within the judicial system.
+That’s why we deliver quality healthcare in some of the most challenging environments.

 Health in justice

-We also operate 31 prison services where we work with all types of offenders in all categories of prisons.
+We operate over 40 prison services where we work with all types of patients in all categories of prisons.
 These are a community like any other and we offer all of the health services any community needs in one place and with a single team.
 These range from reception health checks and regular GP services, to help with substance misuse, chronic or long-term conditions, podiatry, physiotherapy and optometry.

 Collaboration is the key to success, and we partner with commissioning bodies to assess the needs of each establishment.
 We then work with prison staff to deliver improved outcomes, reduced waiting times and the very best frontline healthcare for prisoners.
 We’re proud of our track record in improving the long-term health of offenders and lowering the rates of emergency hospital admissions.

-- Compliance: our services comply with all relevant Department of Health and National Offender Management Service (NOMS) policies
+- Compliance: our services comply with all relevant Department of Health and Her Majesty's Prison and Probation Service (HMPPS) policies

-- Service user involvement: service users and ex-service users are involved in developing services within the prisons
+- Patient involvement: patients and ex-patients are involved in developing services within the prisons

 - Access: our services meet the operational and regime hours of the prisons